|Guide||♦||6 Triplogs||0 Topics|

 Short Trail to a Little Cave

 Picacho Peak State Park has more than the tough and challenging trail to the top of the peak.
-On a small hill there is a little nook called Children's Cave, at the end of a short trail that is perfect for family hiking.
+There is a little nook called Children's Cave on a small hill at the end of a short trail that is perfect for family hiking.

 There are a few other cool things near here to check out, depending on the group.
 A few dozen yards up the road from the trailhead is a small playground area with some of the coolest swings I've seen.
 There are several pavilions for picnics and plenty of unnamed trails, some connecting to Nature Trail, to bump up the total mileage of your hike.